Continuing Education

 Date: Friday, October 3, 2025

-Format: Virtual (Zoom link provided 2 days prior to event)
+Format: Virtual (Zoom link provided two days prior to the event).

 This long-awaited return of our popular conference (last held in 2021) will address medical complexities in pregnancy, including:

 Featuring national and international faculty.
-Discounted tickets available for students, residents, and fellows.
+Discounted tickets are available for students, residents and fellows.

 Date: Friday, October 17, 2025

-Location: Marriott Downtown at CF Toronto Eaton Centre, 525 Bay St., Toronto + Online
+Location: Marriott Downtown at CF Toronto Eaton Centre, 525 Bay Street, Toronto. and online

-This hybrid symposium will debut a new annual gathering focused on advanced obstetric surgical care.
+This hybrid symposium will launch a new annual gathering focused on advanced obstetric surgical care.
 Key features include:

 - AI in PAS imaging